NicolausNahler/Git-Logger/README.md

 # Git-Logger
-A python application which logs the git commits and creates an image displaying the commits.
+A python application which logs the git commits and creates an image displaying the commits using matplotlib.